dynamsoft-docs/mobile-document-scanner-docs-js/gettingstarted/helloworld-continuousmode.md

     editViewer.hide();
     ```

+## Create a perspective viewer

+- Customize the viewer's `UiConfig` based on the [default one](https://www.dynamsoft.com/document-viewer/docs/ui/default_ui.html#perspective-viewer) to implement the workflow.
+    - Bind click event to "PerspectiveAll" button to show the edit viewer
+    ```javascript
+    const newPerspectiveUiConfig = {
+        type: Dynamsoft.DDV.Elements.Layout,
+        flexDirection: "column",
+        children: [
+            {
+                type: Dynamsoft.DDV.Elements.Layout,
+                className: "ddv-perspective-viewer-header-mobile",
+                children: [
+                    Dynamsoft.DDV.Elements.Blank,
+                    Dynamsoft.DDV.Elements.Pagination,
+                    {
+                        // Bind event for "PerspectiveAll" button to show the edit viewer
+                        // The event will be registered later.
+                        type: Dynamsoft.DDV.Elements.PerspectiveAll,
+                        events:{
+                            click: "showEditViewer"
+                        }
+                    },
+                ],
+            },
+            Dynamsoft.DDV.Elements.MainView,
+            {
+                type: Dynamsoft.DDV.Elements.Layout,
+                className: "ddv-perspective-viewer-footer-mobile",
+                children: [
+                    Dynamsoft.DDV.Elements.FullQuad,
+                    Dynamsoft.DDV.Elements.RotateLeft,
+                    Dynamsoft.DDV.Elements.RotateRight,
+                    Dynamsoft.DDV.Elements.DeleteCurrent,
+                    Dynamsoft.DDV.Elements.DeleteAll,
+                ],
+            },
+        ],
+    };
+    ```

+- Create the viewer by using the new `UiConfig`.

+    ```javascript
+    // Create a perspective viewer
+    const perspectiveViewer = new Dynamsoft.DDV.PerspectiveViewer({
+        container: "container",
+        groupUid: captureViewer.groupUid, // Data synchronisation with the capture viewer
+        uiConfig: newPerspectiveUiConfig, // Configure the new UiConfig viewerConfig:{
+            scrollToLatest: true, // Navigate to the latest image automatically }
+    });
+    ```

+- Since this viewer only shows when clicking "ImagePreview" element in the capture viewer, it should be hidden at first.

+    ```javascript
+    perspectiveViewer.hide();
+    ```

 ## Configure the workflow

-Since the workflow in this sample is very simple, only the two events mentioned above need to be registered to switch the viewers.
+Since the workflow in this sample is very simple, only the four events mentioned above need to be registered to switch the viewers.

 - Register an event in `captureViewer` to show the edit viewer.